jboyflaga2/ProgrammingExercises-Javascript/Angular2/2016-07-09_Angular2-Quickstart_TypeScript/README.md

 We **export** AppComponent so that we can import it elsewhere in our application, as we'll see when we create main.ts.

-## 3. Add main.ts
+## 3. Add app/main.ts

 Now we need something to tell Angular to load the root component.
-Create the file app/main.ts with the following content:
+Create the file **`app/main.ts`** with the following content:

 ``` TypeScript
 import { bootstrap }    from '@angular/platform-browser-dynamic';